Christianity in Russia: Latter-day Saints

+Spiritual Christianity

+Spiritual Christianity is the group of Russian movements (Doukhobors and others), so-called folk Protestants.
+Their origins are varied: some were influenced by western Protestants, others from disgust of the behavior of official Orthodox priests.

+Yehowists, a.k.a. the Message of Zion, is a Russian millenarian movement, closed both to Spiritual Christianity and Judaism, founded in the 1840s.

 Bible translation

 Translation of the Bible into Russian began in the 16th and 17th centuries.
 However, the works (by deacon of Posolsky Prikaz Avraamiy Firsov, pastor E. Gluk, and archbishop Methodiy (Smirnov)) were lost during political turbulence and wars.

 Russian Bible Society

 Full-scale translation of the Bible into Russian began in 1813, with the establishment of the Russian Bible Society.
 The complete Bible comprising the Old Testament and New Testament was published in 1876.
 This work, called the Russian Synodal Bible, is widely used by Protestant communities in Russia and former Soviet countries.
 From 1813 until 1826, the Russian Bible Society distributed more than 500,000 Bible-related books in 41 languages.
 During the 19th and 20th centuries, activities of the Society were stopped by reactionary policies of the Russian government, but were restored in 1990–1991 when Soviet regime restrictions eased.

 The opening ceremony of the Russian Bible Society in Moscow was visited by representatives of Orthodox, Catholic and Protestant churches, who combined their Bible translation and distribution efforts.
 The Russian Bible Society produces over 1,000,000 Bible-related books per year.
 The Society also translates the Bible into the languages and dialects of various ethnic groups throughout Russia.